aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  In my next I cjhanged the namespace according to the project and deleted the class1.cs files from every project.
  Next I moved the Models folder into the models project and deleted the original one.

+ I renamed the models folder with the ViewModels file and changed the namespace of ErrorViewModel.cs to models.ViewModels as per given instructions.

+Modified the dbcontext of the  startup.cs file and fixed all the list of errors thank god ....................
+I am able to do that...
+I am so proud of myself..

+Finally i solved the errors